miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 This structure enables long-term validation information to be incrementally added without modifying the original signature value.

-LTV-JWS supports both Flattened JWS JSON Serialization and General JWS JSON Serialization defined in RFC 7515.
+LTV-JWS supports both Flattened JWS JSON Serialization and General JWS JSON Serialization defined in {{!RFC7515}}.

 If the payload contains the "ltv.refs" array, all signatures associated with the same payload MUST be processed as LTV-JWS signatures.